viamrobotics/docs/docs/appendix/glossary/organization.md

 title: Organization
 id: organization
 full_link:
-short_description: An organization is a group of one or more locations that helps you organize your fleet.
+short_description: An organization is a group of one or more locations that helps you organize your fleet and who has access to your fleet.
 aka:
 ---